alfaaarex/java-docs/readme.md

 }
 ```
 **What is it?**
-In this program, we get to see how a basic program gives us an output (a basic text output).
+<br>In this program, we get to see how a basic program gives us an output (a basic text output).